-The Rukh Nulûrz dialect (RN) is a variant of the Land of Shadow (LoS) dialect made by the German larp group Shapog’gûr (Mean Vengeance) with the explicit aim of making work better as a LARP language, much like Svartiska (Sv) and is explicitly a debased variatn of the Black Speech mainly used by Orcs.
-One fundamental difference between the two is the lexicon.
+The Rukh Nulûrz dialect (RN) is a variant of the Land of Shadow (LoS) dialect made by the German larp group Shapog’gûr (Mean Vengeance) with the explicit aim of making work better as a LARP language, much like Svartiska (Sv).
+It is explicitly a debased variant of the Black Speech, mainly used by Orcs.
+One fundamental difference between the LoS and RN is the lexicon.
 RN uses a lot of words from LoS but also from other dialect not the least Svartiska and have many own words as well.
 Grammatically RN is quite similar to LoS but there are some differences so this text can be seen as complementary to my text on the LoS dialect.

 - Phonology and Spelling

 - Verb – infinitive; tense, imperative, Participles & Gerund